nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![Class structure of Command](images/CommandDiagram.png)

-The command class structure has been changed to provide an additional layer of abstraction using the four interface classes ```ModelCommand```, ```StorageCommand```, ```FileCommand``` and ```MiscCommand```.
-These interfaces all implement the Command interface and is used as a intermediate barrier to build the command classes.
-The specific commands implement these commands instead of directly implementing the Command interface in order to improve the abstraction of commands.
+The command class structure has been changed to provide an additional layer of abstraction using the five classes ```ModelCommand```, ```StorageCommand```, ```FileCommand``` , ```VenueCommand```, and ```MiscCommand```.
+These interfaces and abstract classes all implement the Command interface and is used as a intermediate barrier to build the command classes.
+The specific commands extend or implement these command classes instead of directly implementing the command interface in order to improve the abstraction of commands.

 ### Model component
 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/model/Model.java)